Organise notes in folders on iCloud.com

 In Notes on iCloud.com, do any of the following:

-Rename a folder: Click the Action button at the bottom of the folder list.
-Click the name, type a new name and then press Return.
+Rename a folder: Hold your pointer over the folder in the sidebar, then click when it appears.
+Click Rename Folder, add a new name, then press Return or Enter.
 Your folder appears alphabetically in the folder list.

 Place a folder inside another folder: drag and drop the folder on top of the other folder.